Excess Weight Can Weaken The Flu Shot

 This issue came to light during the 2009 flu pandemic, the first major outbreak of the 21st century.
 Health officials noticed that the flu was taking a particular toll on people who were significantly overweight.

-"We had never seen that before," says Stacey Shultz-Cherry, an infectious disease specialist at St. Jude Children's Research Hospital.
+"We had never seen that before," says Stacey Schultz-Cherry, an infectious disease specialist at St. Jude Children's Research Hospital.

 "The virus is able to grow to higher [concentrations] and spread deeper in your lungs, which is not what you want during an influenza infection," she says.

-Note: An earlier version of this story misspelled Stacey Schultz-Cherry's last name as Shultz-Cherry.